NIFTy-PPL/J-UBIK/paper/paper.md

 how to use or build these models and how to construct an inference pipeline to obtain posterior estimates.

 ## Prior models
-The package contains a prior model that can be adapted to the user's needs in both spatial and spectral directions.
-In this model, it is possible to obtain spatially uncorrelated point sources or correlated extended sources defined by the correlated field model described in [@Arras:2022].
-In the spectral direction, it is possible to fit a power law or to describe the correlation structure in the spectral direction by a Wiener process.
+The package includes a prior model for the sky’s brightness distribution across different wavelengths, which can be customized to meet user needs in both spatial and spectral dimensions.
+In this model, it is possible to obtain spatially uncorrelated point sources or correlated extended sources defined by the correlated field model described in [@Arras:2022]. his model allows for the generation of spatially uncorrelated point sources or spatially correlated extended sources, as described by the correlated field model in [@Arras:2022].
+In the spectral dimension, the model can fit a power law and describe the correlation structure along the spectral axis using a Wiener process.
-The structure of the previous model is in any case coded, so that further dimensions and descriptions of the correlation structures can be changed.
-Figures [Figure 1](#fig:sky) - [Figure 3](#fig:extended) show an example of a simulated X-ray sky in J-UBIK as sampled from a corresponding generative prior model.
-Here the sky contains 2 components, where one is spatially uncorrelated, simulating the points, and one is spatially correlated, simulating extended structures.
-The model has three energy bins, for which the power law behaviour is also described by a generative model.
+The prior model’s structure is designed to be flexible, allowing for modifications to accommodate additional dimensions and correlation structures.
+Figures [Figure 1](#fig:sky) - [Figure 3](#fig:extended) illustrate an example of a simulated X-ray sky in J-UBIK, sampled from a corresponding generative prior model.
+This example features two components: one representing spatially uncorrelated point sources and the other representing spatially correlated extended structures.
+The model includes three energy bins, spectrally correlated through a power-law model.

 | Simulated X-ray Sky                                      | Simulated X-ray Point Sources                                  | Simulated X-ray Extended Sources                                  |
 |----------------------------------------------------------|----------------------------------------------------------------|-------------------------------------------------------------------|